NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

     ## 21   PICOL FSP_RMNP_20200720_1304          OK    healthy  mature       sunlit                top pure foliage        fresh       laboratory Sampled in AOP lab
     ## 24   PICOL FSP_RMNP_20200721_1243          OK    healthy  mature       sunlit             middle pure foliage        fresh       laboratory               <NA>

 Here, we can see that all the plants have an "OK" status, and all the leaves have a "healthy" status, but we are still seeing some variation in the spectral signatures.
-This is also to be expected.
+This is expected, as there is uncertainty associated with any measurement, due to the properties of the leaf being sample, and the measurements themselves.
 Note that it appears the absolute values of reflectance vary quite a bit, but the relative reflectance differences, for example between the near infrared (NIR) and visible portions of the spectrum, may be fairly consistent.
 Let's test this qualitative observation by computing the NDVI (Normalized Difference Vegetation Index, a normalized ratio between the NIR and red portions of the spectrum) and comparing this index across all samples.

 $$
 NDVI = \frac{NIR-RED}{NIR+RED}